ctjoumas/grpc-store-poc/README.md

 ## Store project
 This is the gRPC service, defined in the proto (protocol buffers) file, which describes the service interface and the structure of the payload messages.
 The Grpc.Tools NuGet package is added as a dependency and whill compile the protocol buffer (.proto file) and generate the necessary client and server-side code.
 Users will call the API from the client side and implement the corresponding API on the server side.

+Note that the generated files will be created in the obj\Debug\netcoreapp2.1 folder.

 ## StoreServer project
 Listens on port 50052 of the localhost and implements the API generated from the protocol buffer.